Zamiell/stardew-valley/Min-Max_Guide.md

 - Empty your inventory.
 Keep the tools.
 - Clear weeds (and chop trees if you are short of 50 wood) along the path to the Backwoods.
 Exit to the Backwoods around 6:10 PM.
 - Meet Linus outside of his tent.
-- Meet Demetrius south-east of his house.
+- Meet Demetrius down and to the right of his house.
 (You do not need to talk to Robin because you already met her.)
 - Meet Sebastian as he leaves his house.
 (If you got here before 7:00 PM, then you will have to idle until he comes out of his room at 6:40 PM.
 This is wasted time that you could have used to kill more weeds before leaving your farm.)
-- Go south to the community center.
+- Go down to the community center.
 - Kill the weeds to the left of the community center.
 - Kill the weeds to the left of the fountain.
 - Go home.
 (Get any foragable items at the Bus Stop that you missed earlier.)